xando/buzzy/docs/index.rst

 Renderers
 ---------

-.. function:: buzzy.render.content(target, content)
+.. function:: buzzy.render.content(content, target_file)

    Renderer class to create a file from a content.

-   :param target: name of the destination file
    :param content: content to put inside he file
+   :param target_file: name of the destination file

 .. code-block:: python

    @buzzy.register
    def view(self):
        yield buzzy.render.content("index.html", "hello world")

-.. function:: buzzy.render.template(target, template, **context)
+.. function:: buzzy.render.template(template, target_file, **context)

    Renderer class to render file from a template. **jinja2** package is required

-   :param target: name of the destination file
    :param template: jinja2 template located in the **TEMPLATE_DIR**
+   :param target_file: name of the destination file
    :param **context: as many named parameters as needed,
 		     all will be put as a context inside the template

 .. code-block:: python